rshtml/rshtml/README.md

 use rshtml::{RsHtml, traits::RsHtml};

 #[derive(RsHtml)]
-//#[rshtml(path = "about.rs.html")] // Template can change from rshtml path param, relative to views folder. struct HomePage { // Looks for home.rs.html in views folder.
+//#[rshtml(path = "about.rs.html", no_warn)] // The template location can be configured via the rshtml path parameter.
+RsHtml warnings can be disabled. struct HomePage { // Looks for home.rs.html in views folder.
     title: String,
 }

 fn main() {
-    let mut homepage = HomePage {
+    let homepage = HomePage {
         title: "Home Page".to_string()
     };